Last Updated on December 12, 2022 by Jim Ferri

 It is also home to a popular beer garden, not a complete surprise in beer-loving Chicago.
 What is a surprise is that Navy Pier also has three theaters (including Chicago’s Shakespeare Theater), a Children’s Museum, and a stained-glass window museum.

-You’ll find a flotilla of big and small boats along the east side of the pier, some the size of large yachts.
+You’ll also find a flotilla of big and small boats along the east side of the pier, some the size of large yachts.
 Most will take you on a tour up the Chicago River and along the shore or out on Lake Michigan.

 During the summer months, fireworks light up the pier every Wednesday and Saturday evening, plus, of course, a special July 4th show celebrating America’s Independence Day.